How Erik ten Hag lost his way and dragged Manchester United into even deeper chaos

 There was the colossal outlay – over £600m by the end, around £200m every summer – with few recruits that could be called genuine successes (the best parts of his legacy may be Kobbie Mainoo and Alejandro Garnacho, two Ten Hag did not buy).
 The Dutchman nevertheless always seemed to want more players, claiming that his side were a work in progress even when they appeared to be regressing.

 If the inflated prices, particularly those paid by former football director John Murtough, were not entirely down to Ten Hag, the recruitment policy had Ten Hag’s imprint.
-He seemed to overrate Dutch football, conducting an experiment how a side of Eredivisie all-stars could do in England and Europe.
+He seemed to overrate Dutch football, conducting an experiment on how a side of Eredivisie all-stars could do in England and Europe.

-Most damningly, impossible to escape, there was the £86m disaster of Antony, pound-for-pound the worst signing in United’s history, a woeful footballer with a weird price.
+Most damningly, impossible to escape, there was the £86m disaster of Antony, pound for pound the worst signing in United’s history, a woeful footballer with a weird price.
 Many of United’s problems with PSR could have been solved if they had just never signed Antony.

 Ten Hag went back to Ajax to sign Antony for a hugely inflated price